-Just over one million people stopped working or looking for work in September and nearly 80 percent were women.20 women saw an unemployment rate of 11.1 and 11.0 percent, respectively, whereas the total unemployment rate for women in September was only 8.0 percent.
-Latinx women, in particular, continue to face very high rates of unemployment compared to all other women workers.21 In September, Latinx women were the only group to see an increased rate of unemployment, at 10.5 percent in August and 11 percent in September.
-This is in part due to Latinx workers' overrepresentation in some of the industries hardest hit by the pandemic's economic crisis.22
+Just over one million people stopped working or looking for work in September and nearly 80 percent were women.

+Figure 2 illustrates the high rates of unemployment women of color face.
+Black and Latinx women saw an unemployment rate of 11.1 and 11.0 percent, respectively, whereas the total unemployment rate for women in September was only 8.0 percent.
+Latinx women, in particular, continue to face very high rates of unemployment compared to all other women workers.
+In September, Latinx women were the only group to see an increased rate of unemployment, at 10.5 percent in August and 11 percent in September.
+This is in part due to Latinx workers' overrepresentation in some of the industries hardest hit by the pandemic's economic crisis.